Skip to content

 2. Folders with the same name as those in the corresponding directory in the system will be merged with the folders in this directory.

 If you want to delete a file or folder in the original system directory, you need to create a file with the same name as the file/folder in the module directory using mknod filename c 0 0.
-This way, the OverlayFS system will automatically "whiteout" this file as if it has been deleted (the /system partition is not actually changed).
+This way, the OverlayFS system will automatically "whiteout" this file as if it has been deleted (the /system partition isn't actually changed).

 You can also declare a variable named REMOVE containing a list of directories in customize.sh to execute removal operations, and APatch will automatically execute mknod <TARGET> c 0 0 in the corresponding directories of the module.
 For example: